Best Active Clothing

 Throw in a fantastically fitted pair of hiking boots or trail shoes, and their loyal companions, socks, and you'll be bombproof on the trail.

-Then buy a few foundational items to have handy once you're off the trail, like a hiking skirt or skort paired with a cute hiking shirt.
+Then buy a few foundational items to have handy once you're off the trail, like a clean shirt to pair with a skirt or leggings.

-- Stash these in a small duffle bag in your car, so they're handy whenever you're ready to step off the trail.
+- Stash these in a small duffel bag in your car, so they're handy whenever you're ready to step off the trail.